 1.15.
-Under option 1, the pre-application consultation process will remain paused until public buildings reopen so developers can use these facilities to host information relating to the proposed development for inspection by the public.
+Under option 1, the pre-application consultation process will likely be paused until public buildings widely reopen so developers can use these facilities to host information relating to the proposed development for inspection by the public.

-Option 2 - Introduce an Amending Order
+Option 2 - Introduce an Amending Order extending the emergency period.

 - 1.16.
-Part 1A of the DMPWO sets out the requirement to carry out pre-application consultation, how such consultation must be publicised, who must be consulted, a duty for specialist consultees to respond to such a consultation; and the form and content of pre-application consultation reports. - 1.17.
-One such requirement is that developers must make information available for inspection at a location in the vicinity of the proposed development.
-This is currently not always possible due to restrictions and closures in response to COVID-19. - 1.18.
-As a consequence, the pre-application consultation process has paused with only those applications for major development that had completed the preapplication procedure prior to COVID-19 control measures being introduced being submitted. - 1.19.
-Option 2 would result in the Amendment Order being made and having the following effect: - Removes the requirement to make information available for inspection at a location in the vicinity of the proposed development and replaces it with a requirement to make the information available on a website. - Replaces Schedule 1B, the 'requisite notice', to reflect all information being stored online only.
+Option 2 would result in the provisions inserted into the DMPWO by the first 2020 Order being extended until 8 January 2021.
+The first 2020 Order has the following effect: - Removes the requirement to make information available for inspection at a location in the vicinity of the proposed development and replaces it with a requirement to make the information available on a website. - Replaces Schedule 1B, the 'requisite notice', to reflect all information being stored online only.
 The notice must now also include a contact telephone number for the developer/agent.
-Upon request, information must be provided in hard copy at the developers cost.
+Upon request, information must be provided in hard copy at the developers cost. - 1.17.
+These changes would be temporary until 8 January 2021, or until such time a further amending Order is made to remove or extend the temporary changes following government advice concerning COVID-19.

-1.20.
-These changes would be temporary until 18 September, or until such time a further amending Order is made to remove or extend the temporary changes following government advice concerning COVID-19.
+1.18.
+There would be no additional financial cost to the Welsh Government.

-- 1.21.
-There would be no additional financial cost to the Welsh Government. - 1.22.
+1.19.
 All costs associated with the making of the legislation and dissemination of relevant guidance will be met from existing budgets.

-1.23.
+1.20.
 There would be no additional costs to local planning authorities.
 Normal pre-COVID-19 business would continue.

-- 1.24.
+- 1.21.
 There may be an additional cost to the development industry for the posting a hard copies of information requested by those who do not have internet access.
-Of all households in Great Britain, 93% had access to the internet in 20193 therefore such requests are expected to be minimal. - 1.25.
+Of all households in Great Britain, 93% had access to the internet in 20193 therefore such requests are expected to be minimal. - 1.22.
 The cost of producing a printed copy of a major planning application varies on a case by case basis, and depends on the extent of the application and the supporting material required to describe the development.
 Those who request information may only want to see a particular plan or survey and not the all the information relevant to the application.
 Nonetheless, the additional costs incurred are insignificant compared to the potential costs incurred through delay.